The Birth of Matthew

 Preparing for birth

-After my Hypnobirthing course, I spent the rest of my pregnancy practising my techniques, listening to my MP3 tracks, reading my affirmations and spending time visualising my birth.
+After my Hypnobirthing course, I spent the rest of my pregnancy practicing my techniques, listening to my MP3 tracks, reading my affirmations and spending time visualising my birth.

-If I needed some more research, evidence or advice on a certain topic, Jess was there for me.
+If I needed some more research, evidence or advice on a certain topic, my Hypnobirthing teacher was there for me.
 This was such invaluable support to have and it was reassuring to know I had an expert in my corner to discuss things with.

 I worked together with my birthing partner to pull together my 3 birth plans.
 I had my

-• Plan B - back up in case I couldn't birth at home for any reason
+Plan B - hospital birth plan (in case I couldn't birth at home for any reason or had to transfer in!)

 Planning for all eventualities and looking into all of my birthing options really gave me such a sense of confidence.
-I knew no matter what that my amazing Hypnobirthing techniques would be there for me - whether I ended up with my plan A, B or C birth I felt really confident going into birth.
+I knew that no matter what happened on the day my amazing Hypnobirthing techniques would be there for me - whether I ended up with my plan A, B or C birth, I felt really confident going into birth.

 I had also built up such a strong sense of trust in my body to birth my baby and even started to feel excited!